abhim240792/Code_Exercise_paint_calculator-AutomationScript/README.md

 # Paint_Calculator_Automation

-Java Maven TestNG Selenuim Webdriver
+I have created a Automation Framework using Java, Maven ,TestNG, Selenuim Webdriver, & Extent Report.

 ## Table of Contents
 There are a few things we need before running the tests.
 These are: